-This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling DLP2 part 4.
-Edited by Craig Hamilton-Parker.
-Click the logo on the left for more info about our online classes
+This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling with Craig Hamilton-Parker.

-In previous sections there have been many references made to the development circle.
-In this section details of how to organise and run a circle are given, together with the personnel required.
+In previous sections, there have been many references made to the development circle.
+In this section details of how to organize and run a circle is given, together with the personnel required.

-If at all possible, development of mediumship, should take place in a Home Circle.
-There are many organisations that offer places in circles to would-be mediums but far too often the sitters change too many times for the circle to be totally effective.
+If at all possible, the development of mediumship, should take place in a Home Circle.
+There are many organizations that offer places in circles to would-be mediums but far too often the sitters change too many times for the circle to be totally effective.

-If it is decided to organise a Home Circle it is wise to ensure that the most favourable conditions are secured in order for the spirit guides to develop any mediumistic potential within the group of sitters.
+If it is decided to organize a Home Circle it is wise to ensure that the most favorable conditions are secured in order for the spirit guides to develop any mediumistic potential within the group of sitters.

 When people used to sit in circles in the late 1800s it was usual to sit to develop the mediumship of one particular individual; there were, of course, exceptions to this rule.
 The need for mediums today means that many would-be mediums form a circle in the hope that it will be possible for all to develop.
-During this section it is assumed that the circle is to be for a novice medium who is organising his/her own circle or having someone organise it on his/her behalf.
+During this section, it is assumed that the circle is to be for a novice medium who is organizing his/her own circle or having someone organize it on his/her behalf.